sli049/FT-Isort/README.md

 stl_heap.h: implemented the fault injection.
 The above 2 files together implemented:
 1. Fault tolerant instrosort protected by aggressive protection with and/or without memory protection.
 Plus another file, correct_only.h which implemented Algorithm 5 in our paper, all the 3 files together implemented:
-1. and 2.
-Fault tolerant introsort protected by aggressive protection with and/or without memory protection.
+2. Fault tolerant introsort protected by aggressive protection with and/or without memory protection.

 To test the fault tolerant introsot: